john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Setting Values

-Setting values in a dataframe, whether it's for a single cell (unique row and column location) or a series of entries, is simple so long as the correct slicing method is used.
-Remember the difference between returning a view and a copy of a dataframe?
-For setting any values in a dataframe, it's best to stick to the `loc` method.
+To set values in a DataFrame, we will use the `.loc()` method, for the same reasons that it was easy to pull/slice data from a DataFrame using `.loc()`.

-**Let's call people with brown hair "brunettes" instead**
+As before, we could find all the people with brown hair by doing:

     In [72]: df.loc[df.HAIR_COLOR == 'brown', 'HAIR_COLOR']
     Out[72]: